tendai22/dpans94_ja/app.md

 </desc>

-The easiest approach is to redefine the system’s aligned “@” and “!” operators so that they do not require  alignment.
-For example, on a 16-bit little-endian byte-addressed machine, unaligned “@” and “!” could be  defined:
+The easiest approach is to redefine the system’s aligned "@" and "!" operators so that they do not require  alignment.
+For example, on a 16-bit little-endian byte-addressed machine, unaligned "@" and "!" could be  defined:

     : @ ( addr -- x ) DUP C@ SWAP CHAR+ C@ 8 LSHIFT OR ;
     : ! ( x addr -- ) OVER 8 RSHIFT OVER CHAR+ C!
 C! ;

-These definitions, and similar ones for “+!”, “2@”, “2!”, “,”, and “?” as needed, can be compiled before  an unaligned application, which will then work as expected.
+These definitions, and similar ones for "+!", "2@", "2!", ",", and "?" as needed, can be compiled before  an unaligned application, which will then work as expected.

 This approach may conserve memory if the application uses substantial numbers of data structures  containing unaligned fields.

 Another approach is to modify the application’s source code to eliminate unaligned data fields.
 The ANS  Forth words ALIGN and ALIGNED may be used to force alignment of data fields.
-The places where such  alignment is needed may be determined by inspecting the parts of the application where data structures  (other than simple variables) are defined, or by “smart compiler” techniques (see the “Smart Compiler” discussion below).
+The places where such  alignment is needed may be determined by inspecting the parts of the application where data structures  (other than simple variables) are defined, or by "smart compiler" techniques (see the "Smart Compiler" discussion below).

 This approach will probably result in faster application execution speed, at the possible expense of  increased memory utilization for data structures.

-Finally, it is possible to combine the preceding techniques by identifying exactly those data fields that are  unaligned, and using “unaligned” versions of the memory access operators for only those fields.
-This  “hybrid” approach affects a compromise between execution speed and memory utilization.
+Finally, it is possible to combine the preceding techniques by identifying exactly those data fields that are  unaligned, and using "unaligned" versions of the memory access operators for only those fields.
+This  "hybrid" approach affects a compromise between execution speed and memory utilization.

 ### D.6.6 Division/modulus rounding direction